Lampreia-Viva/lampreiaviva.com/content/menu/on-site/_index.en.md

 In addition to real-time recording and support, we also offer post-production services such as editing and mixing to ensure the final result is polished and professional.

-## Example of the quality of our live sound support

 #### Porto Music Conservatory - Nordic Vibrations - 28/02/2023